-A radiologist examines the CT scan images of a cancer patient from diagnosis to the image taken at 10 a.m.
-Throughout the series of images, the radiologist notices that the quality of each image varies as treatment progressed.
+A radiologist examines CT scan images of a cancer patient from a previous exam taken a month ago to the images taken at 10 a.m. today.
+Throughout the series of images, the radiologist notices unexpected differences in the images as the patient’s treatment has progressed.
 It leaves the radiologist wondering if it’s indicating that the treatment is not working or the various images, taken on different days, are not consistent enough to provide an accurate picture.

 Unfortunately, this can happen, especially in large healthcare networks in the United States.
-It is common for the same patient to undergo multiple diagnostic imaging exams in various departments throughout an organization.
+It is common for the same patient to undergo multiple diagnostic imaging exams over time in various departments throughout an organization.
 Throughout an organization, it’s possible for these locations to have varying equipment not to mention levels of software.
-These variations may result in a radiologist’s hesitation and as a result, longer than necessary to interpret and exam or even repeat scans may occur.
+These variations may result in a radiologist’s hesitation and as a result, longer than necessary to interpret an exam.
+I some cases repeat scans may occur.
 The lack of clinical confidence on a radiologist’s part may mean a delay in the next steps in treatment.
 It’s a costly issue, not just for the hospital but for the patient.

 To solve this problem, healthcare organizations are working to standardize their protocols, improve their workflow and ultimately create a better patient experience.
 These efforts are reflective of the shift toward patient-centered healthcare.
 In fact, technology is available to help healthcare providers with their protocol standardization: subscription software.

 What is subscription software?

 Within the last decade, the way we have acquired new software has changed.
 Previously we added the latest software to our computers through floppy and eventually compact disks.
 Each time, it required an investment in the software with no guarantee it would be relevant in the years to come.